- Clean Energy Research Group

 FRENCH COHORT PROGRAM LINGUISTIC SUPPORT TA POSITIONS

-The Office of Francophone and Francophile Affairs (OFFA) will be hiring a Teaching Assistant for Fall 2023 to offer French-language support to all students enrolled in the French Cohort Program in Public and International Affairs (FCP)—a multidisciplinary program in Political Science, French and History, which is taught primarily in French.
+The Office of Francophone and Francophile Affairs (OFFA) will be hiring a Teaching Assistant for Spring 2024 to offer French-language support to all students enrolled in the French Cohort Program in Public and International Affairs (FCP)—a multidisciplinary program in Political Science, French and History, which is taught primarily in French.
 The workload includes consultations with students to offer linguistic support as well as language corrections for writing assignments for Political Science and History courses taught in French.